 A couple of years back, I decided to add a “word board” to our already cluttered kitchen wall.
 A nice visual to gaze upon over a bowl of morning cereal, reminding the kids of school.
 Although, I still read aloud nightly to my children, it’s not enough to combat the increasing infiltration of electronics insidiously creeping into our home—and the school as well.
 So, with a discarded, glass-less frame and some purchased dry-erase backing, I made the board you see here for less than five bucks.

-I began by adding or updating two or three words weekly.
-It wasn’t long before I was adding meaningful quotes, mantras or Scripture in an attempt to foster kindness, empathy and other attributes amongst my children.
-(For a short time I added a Spanish word-of-the-week, but this didn’t go over so well.)Their level of philosophical contemplation and discussion is not mind-blowing, but it is often engaging and sometimes near the mark.
+I began by adding, or updating, two or three words weekly.
+It wasn’t long before I was scribbling meaningful quotes, mantras, or scripture as well.
+I want to foster kindness, empathy and other attributes amongst my children, and I believe words have the power to do that.
+(For a short time, I added a Spanish word-of-the-week, but this didn’t go over so well.)
+While the weekly “word board” talk about philosophical meaning and/or the definition discussion isn’t mind-blowing, it is often engaging and usually near the mark.
 Regardless, they are thinking!